 OD News: What are some of the ways that the millions of lay Copts judge to be the proper role of the pope in advocating the rights of Christians in Egypt?
-Which parts of the Coptic population consider him the proper person to do this work, and which parts consider him to be more properly concerned with internal matters of the Church?
+Which parts of the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country. population consider him the proper person to do this work, and which parts consider him to be more properly concerned with internal matters of the Church?

 Sidhom: Normally, the middle and high income groups of the Copts, who are in better social and economic situation, will be favoring themselves participating rather than the pope representing them.
 Of course, if we go down to the lower income groups, and the less educated Copts, they will be more helpless and favoring relying upon the pope to do their homework for them.